-Cut the tomatoes in half and squeeze out the seeds and pulp into a bowl, leaving to one side.
+Cut the tomatoes in half and squeeze out the seeds and pulp into a bowl.
+Discard the watery pulp.
 Cut the tomatoes into strips and place in the vinaigrette bowl.
-Halve the cucumber lengthwise and use a spoon to scoop out the seeds and watery core.
-Slice the cucumber into half moons.
-Thinly slice the red onion.
-Add the tomatoes, cucumber and red onion to the vinaigrette bowl.
+Halve the cucumber lengthwise, then scoop out and discard the seeds and watery core.
+Slice the cucumber into half moons and add to the tomatoes.
+Thinly slice the red onion and add to the bowl.
 Add the olives and roughly tear in the basil leaves.
 Toss everything to combine.

-Just before serving, add in the bread cubes and give everything a good stir.
-Shave in some parmesean to garnish – I like a vegetable peeler, but a coarse box grater is good too – and serve.
+Just before serving, add the crisped bread cubes and give everything a good stir.
+Shave in some parmesan to garnish – I like a vegetable peeler, but a coarse box grater is good too – and serve.